 - Organize your records – Keep careful and detailed records.
 You’ll want a copy of the police report, all your medical records, and if possible, photos of the accident scene, which will help your attorney support your claim.

 - Call a law firm with experience in motorcycle accident cases – Motorcycle accident cases become complicated quickly.
-An experienced legal team, like the attorneys and legal professionals at Stewart J. Guss, Attorney at Law, will help you navigate the legal process so you can focus on recovering from your injuries.
+An experienced legal team, like the attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, will help you navigate the legal process so you can focus on recovering from your injuries.